Arkadiusz Czartoryski

 Arkadiusz Czartoryski (born 14 April 1966) is a Polish politician.
 He was elected to the Sejm on 25 September 2005, getting 14,753 votes in 18 Siedlce district as a candidate from the Law and Justice list.

+Czartoryski has served in the Sejm for five terms and has been serving previously as the deputy minister of internal affairs and administration.